bitcoinops/bitcoinops.github.io/_topics/en/op_checktemplateverify.md

   - title: "Using covenants like OP_CTV and APO to improve LN scalability"
     url: /en/newsletters/2023/09/27/#using-covenants-to-improve-ln-scalability

+  - title: "Mashup of OP_CTV and OP_CSFS proposed, along with new OP_INTERNALKEY"
+    url: /en/newsletters/2024/01/17/#new-lnhance-combination-soft-fork-proposed

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Covenants